jamesespericueta/nvim-proman/README.md

 (I know theres project managers out there but they don't do everything I want them to do and the good ones have been abandoned) - https://xkcd.com/927/

-Have you ever way too many projects and requently switch between them all the time???
+Have you ever had way too many projects and frequently switch between them all the time???

 Tired of making aliases or scripts to change to your frequent project directories?

-Want to navigate ur projects at the speed a somewhat fit middle aged dude with a mustache?
+Want to navigate ur projects at the speed of a somewhat fit middle aged dude with a mustache?

 Well oh boy do I have the potential project for you.
 (I hope I follow thru w this project)
 - If u stumble upon this searching for a project manager with a whole lot of functionality, feel free to request features that aren't listed in the TODO!